michelcrypt4d4mus/fedialgo_demo_app_foryoufeed/README.md

     <img src="public/assets/Showcase.png" alt="Algorithm Weighting Sliders" width="600">
 </p>

-**None of your data ever leaves your browser.** All computations and reorderings are done in client side javascript.

 Both this repo and the `fedialgo` package linked above were forked from [pkreissel's original implementations](https://github.com/pkreissel/fedialgo).

 # Usage